sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

       BASE_URL: https://{{your-domain-here}}/openbanking
 ```

 Navigate to the **Applications** tab and select your HTTP Load Balancer.
-Then click on the **API Endpoints** tab to see the learned API endpoints.
-Change view to **Graph** to see the API endpoints graph.
+Then click the **API Endpoints** tab to see the learned API endpoints.
+Change the view to **Graph** to see the API endpoints graph.

 ![Configure](./assets/http_discovery.png)

 # 5. Setup DMZ Configuration

-Finally, we will configure the HTTP Load Balancer by creating the second origin pool for the second Data Center and configuring it.
+Finally, we will configure the HTTP Load Balancer by creating the second origin pool for the second data center and configuring it.

 ![rseris](./assets/diagram-dmz.png)

-This setup requires a second Data Center with the same configuration as the first one.
+This setup requires a second data center with the same configuration as the first one.
 Repeat the steps from [1.
 Initial preparations](#1-initial-preparations) and [2.
-Configure Environment](#2-configure-environment) sections to create a second Data Center with the same components.
-Then create a Virtual Site for the second Data Center as described in the [2.1 Configure XC Virtual Site](#21-configure-xc-virtual-site) section.
+Configure Environment](#2-configure-environment) to create a second data center with the same components.
+Then create a Virtual Site for the second data center as described in [2.2 Configure XC Virtual Site](#22-configure-xc-virtual-site).

-Once the second Data Center is ready, we can proceed with the configuration.
-Go to the F5 Distributed Cloud Console and select **Manage Configuration** in the service menu of the earlier [created HTTP Load Balancer](#21-create-http-load-balancer).
+Once the second data center is ready, proceed with the configuration.
+Go to the F5 Distributed Cloud console and select **Manage Configuration** in the service menu of the earlier [created HTTP Load Balancer](#31-create-the-http-load-balancer).

 ![Second DC](./assets/dc2_manage.png)